 - The Homepage Settings Pattern

 The Homepage Settings Pattern

 The homepage settings pattern is by far the most common pattern used in almost every CMS.
-In this pattern all global settings are stored on the homepage document-type.
-Normally a tab, or, a section is created on the homepage document-type called 'Settings', or, something equality imaginative is defined.
-Its primary usage is a general placeholder area for all site settings.
+In this pattern, all global settings are stored on the homepage document-type.
+Normally a tab, or, a section is created on the homepage document-type called 'Settings', or, something equally as imaginative.
+The settings sections primary purpose is to be a general placeholder for all site wide settings.
 You can see this pattern applied in the majority of the starter-kits.
-For example, if you checkout the Fanoe starter kit you will see this pattern in action.
+For example, if you check out the Fanoe starter kit you will see this pattern in action.

 There are both advantages and disadvantages of the homepage settings pattern.